nathanlct/nocturne-local/README.md

 ### ImportError: libudev.so.0: cannot open shared object file

 Do this really dumb thing.
 Make a folder, run ```ln -s /usr/lib/x86_64-linux-gnu/libudev.so.1 libudev.so.0``` then add that folder to the LD_LIBRARY_PATH

+## License
+---
+The majority of Nocturne is licensed under the MIT license, however portions of the project are available under separate license terms: the Waymo Motion Dataset License can be found at https://waymo.com/open/terms/.